 The agency has also consistently invested significant time and resources in technological support for its retail licensees.
-In the interest of providing enhanced customer service to licensed retailers, the agency converted from the web-based Retailer Services Center to the online Lottery Services Portal (LSP) in 2015.
-LSP provides existing and potential retailers with the convenient ability to apply for or renew a lottery license, manage their lottery license information, and access numerous ticket inventory and lottery financial reports.
+Providing enhanced customer service to potential and existing licensed retailers, the Lottery Services Portal (LSP) offers the convenient ability to apply for or renew a lottery license, manage lottery license information, and access numerous ticket inventory and lottery financial reports.

 Player ticket self-check (Check-a-Ticket) technology was introduced at licensed retail locations in 2008, reducing retailer labor and transaction time in processing ticket inquiries and validations by minimizing player questions on the prize amount of potential winning tickets.
 Additionally, Texas Lottery and lottery operator personnel continue to reach out to retailers in group settings called Retailer Links meetings each year, reaching retailers in more than 80 cities and towns across the state since the inception of the program in 2006.
 Links meetings provide retailers the most current information on Texas Lottery policies and game initiatives while offering an open forum for soliciting feedback and addressing retailer concerns.
+The meeting content was expanded in 2018, to include a segment on problem gambling to increase retailers' awareness of problem gambling signs and resources available for assistance.
 Retailers view these meetings as a positive means of furthering communication with the Texas Lottery, the lottery operator and other lottery retailers.

 Current state-of-the-art lottery sales terminals provide retailers with easy access to game information and efficient transaction times, thus reducing retailer labor costs.
 Retailers have the option to display lottery player information via one of two available playstation styles, each designed to provide brand-identifiable, compact merchandising.
 By designating space in their retail environment for a playstation, retailers can provide players easy access to playslips and game information away from the sales counter, thus reducing transaction time at the register.
-Retailers are encouraged to display the lottery's Enterprise Series Multi Media (ESMM) monitor near the point of purchase to increase player awareness of lottery games and features.
+Retailers are encouraged to display the lottery's Enterprise Series Multi Media (ESMM) monitor, offered in three screen sizes, near the point of purchase to increase player awareness of lottery games and features.
 Over 90 percent of retailers feature an ESMM, which also displays player transaction information and important non-lottery messaging including AMBER, Silver, Blue and Endangered Missing Person Alerts.
-Electronically updated, dual-jackpot signs in two sizes offer retailers the convenience of providing their customers with the most current Powerball and Mega Millions information with no additional retailer time or labor investment.
+Electronically updated, dual-jackpot signs in two sizes offer retailers the convenience of providing their customers with the most current Powerball® and Mega Millions® information with no additional retailer time or labor investment.

 Regardless of the issue being addressed, the agency's focus remains squarely on our core value of "Customer Responsiveness" in providing exemplary service.
 To ensure that the agency is delivering on this commitment, the agency regularly surveys its retailer base to determine the level of satisfaction with the services being provided.
-The agency has a target of 95 percent satisfaction levels (measured as scores of "good" or "excellent").
-In the four most recent fiscal years (FY 2014 - 2017), the agency has exceeded this target.
+The agency has a target of 96 percent satisfaction levels (measured as scores of "good" or "excellent").
+In the four most recent fiscal years (FY 2015 - 2018), the agency has exceeded this target.